OppositeMusical/PlantInsight/README.md

 # This program allows you to upload photos in jpg, jpeg, or png format.
 The program will then identify the plant, then give a health assessment.
 After that you can go to the chatbot page and discuss the results with an ai if you have questions or want more information.
+# You can get an api key for plantid on the kindwise website, you'll get 100 uses before the key runs out.
+This means if you use the identification and health assessment  at the same time then you'll only get 50 images per api key.
+Keep in mind that kindwise charges after 100 uses.